Print the recipe for Cowboy Caviar

 Method

-1. In a large bowl combine the jicama, black eyed peas, bell peppers, corn, red onion, jalapeños, cilantro, green onions, orange juice, olive oil, vegetable oil, vinegar, and salt.
+1. In a large bowl, combine the jicama, black-eyed peas, bell peppers, corn, onion, jalapeños, cilantro, green onions, orange juice, olive oil, vegetable oil, vinegar, and salt.

 Notes

-2. One ear of corn equals about ¾ cup kernels.
-So you will need 2 corn cobs for this recipe.
-Bring a medium pot of water to a boil.
-Add the corn and cook until just tender, about 3 minutes.
-Drain and rinse in cold water just until cool enough to handle.
-Slice the kernels off the cobs.
+2. For fresh corn, 1 ear equals about ¾ cup kernels.
+Boil the corn for about 3 minutes.
+Drain and rinse in cold water just until cool enough to handle, then slice the kernels off the cobs.